davidseah/davidseah.github.io/_posts/2018-02-21-Exceptions-Basics.md

 So imagine we have a function MightGoWrong() that might potential causes some issues that your program cannot recover from.
 For example unable to allocate a huge chunk of memory.

+We can throw a number.
+However in the main function it is unable to catch the error thrown.

 {% highlight cpp linenos%}